danieledurante/nEM/Application to Cheating Data/Cheating-Data.md

 sel <- 24
 ```

-We then create a dataset with two columns.
+We then create a dataset `data_plot` with two columns.
 The first contains the log-likelihood sequence of the **nested EM**, whereas the second comprises the one from the standard EM algorithm with Newton-Raphson methods.

 ``` r
 data_plot <- cbind(llik_NEM[sel,],llik_NR_EM_alpha_1[sel,])